backend-development/backend-development-textbook/source/rails_authentication.md

 ![cookie set by rails,  as displayed by firebug](images/session-cart.jpg)

+§

-In an old style GUI application running on windows or mac it is clear that that only one user is using the app at a time.
+In an old style **GUI application** running on windows or mac it is clear that that only one user is using the app at a time.
 We can use variables in main memory to store information pertaining to that user, and they will carry over through many interactions (opening a new window of our app, clicking a button, selecting something from a menu).

-In a web app this is true for the front end of the app, but only in a very restricted sense: If you set a variable in javascript it will only be available for this one user in this one webbrowser.
+In a **web app** this is true for the front end of the app, but only in a very limited sense: If you set a variable in javascript it will only be available for this one user in this one webbrowser.
 But if the user leaves your app by typing in a new URL, or following a link or just reloading the page this information will be lost.